davidgasquez/handbook/Open Data.md

 # Open Data

 > Enable collaboration on Open Data at the level of current collaboration on Open Source code.
+> Move the Open Data ecosystem closer to the Data World that companies live on (tooling, approaches, ...)

 ## Motivation